barumau/pandunia/eng/201_xula.md

 ### Answers to the Exercises

-1. mi su shefe feste a sha.
+1. mi su shefe festa a sha.
 2. mi ha du vaf a pas.
 3. tu yam supe a zai.
-4. da safe kamar a preden.
+4. da safi kamar a preden.
 5. mau yam milke a posden.
 6. tu su ma festa a prenoce.